 The large, eye-catching yellow center diamond stands out, while the twisted band adds an extra touch of design, making the ring both luxurious and unique.

-Explore more April birthstone rings or customize a piece of April birthstone jewelry at MollyJewelryUS.
+Explore more April birthstone rings, necklaces, earrings, or customize a piece of unique birthstone jewelry at MollyJewelryUS.

 FAQs About April Birthstone